FichteFoll/anitogether/README.md

 ## Features

-- Show episode progress by each user
+- Show episode progress for each user
-- Show user's score on hover
+- Show users' score on hover
 - Highlight anime with unwatched episodes
 - Highlight users that are behind compared to the "leader" (with the most episodes watched)
+- **Simply copy the URL to share your current view with others**
 - Save a list of previously entered user names for quick access
 - Hide shows you don't care about
+- Fancy animations (that are almost entirely fluid)

 ![Screenshot](./screenshot.png)